wellspringcp/wellspring/15-torts-and-coordination/15-01-non-ameliorable-harmful-activity.md

 ### Explicit limitation of liability to the immediate actor(s):

 Note that this cause of action can only be invoked against the actor(s) who is/are using the entity/substance/process in such a manner as to portend 3rd party harm.
-It may not be invoked against the manufacturer/producer of the entity/substance/process.
+It may not be invoked against the manufacturer/producer of the input components required to produce the entity/substance/process.